-- 15 SR 1501 (Junny Road); North Willow Street; West Lillington Street Construct Sidewalk Extensions CY: 2024 - East McIver Street to South Wilma Street in Angier- Construct Sidewalk Extensions and Install a Crosswalk.
-CY: 2024 - NC 210 Construct a Multi-Use Path from Harnett Central Road to North Harnett Primary School Road CY: 2024 are 16 projects that have been identified for funding in Harnett County.
+- 15 SR 1501 (Junny Road); North Willow Street; West Lillington Street Construct Sidewalk Extensions CY: 2024 - 16 East McIver Street to South Wilma Street in Angier- Construct Sidewalk Extensions and Install a Crosswalk.
+CY: 2024 - 17 NC 210 Construct a Multi-Use Path from Harnett Central Road to North Harnett Primary School Road CY: 2024 covers a 10-year period.
+In this time frame, there are 16 projects that have been identified for funding in Harnett County.
 NCDOT updates this plan approximately every two years to accurately reflect the department's current financial situation.
 The STIP covers funding for projects such as interstates, bridges, bike and pedestrian projects, ferry projects, and aviation projects.
 Projects that are under construction and future projects can be seen on the STIP Map on the previous page.